codywynn/random-forest-model/README.md

 # Random Forest Model
-Custom implementation of a random forest machine learning model based on Out-Of-Bag Estimation.
+Custom implementation of a random forest machine learning model using Out-Of-Bag Estimation.